-As a literal multisensory definition is divided into two components
+As a literal definition, multisensory teaching, comes from two pieces.

-Thus, Multisensory “Relates to or involves more than one of the bodily senses at a time.”
+That means Multisensory “involves more than one of the bodily senses at a time.”

-Multisensory teaching involves instructing your child simultaneously through each of these senses:
+Multisensory learning and teaching involves teaching your child through each of the senses at the same time.

-SO, how do you actually teach using multisensory methods?
+How do you teach using multisensory teaching methods?

-Lessons taught using multisensory instruction methods use two or more of these modalities simultaneously to teach your child.
-You use a several ways to teach information to your child or to allow a child to express what he has learned.
+Lessons taught using multisensory teaching methods use two or more of the teaching modes simultaneously to teach your child.
+You use a several ways to teach information to your child or to allow your child to express what he has learned.

 When teachers teach in two or more ways, their teaching becomes more interesting to the kids.
-When students can express their responses in a variety of ways, they can choose their best skills to show what they know.
+When students can express their learning in a variety of ways, they can choose their best skills to show what they know.
 This is multisensory learning and teaching at its best!

-Thus, using senses for learning just makes sense!
+Using your child’s senses for multisensory learning just makes sense!

-Explore each of the learning styles in more depth in the upcoming pages so you will learn how to design your child’s multisensory learning lessons.
+Explore each of the learning styles in the upcoming pages.
+They will teach you how to design your child’s multisensory learning lessons.
 Press the “Forward” button to move ahead in this tutorial!

-Use the navigation buttons below to learn how to build lessons for your child:
+Use the buttons below to learn more about creating multisensory learning experiences for your child: